jwangari/bc-7-pair-programming/README.md

 * Deleting sessions is not working at the moment.
 * Chatting functionality has yet to be implemented.
 * Issues with the invite.
+When you invite someone page reloads and goes to another session to get to the same session you need to paste link onto the browser URL.